Keeping Hawks Healthy

 Maintaining space between yourself and others is one of the best ways to avoid being exposed to the COVID-19 virus and to slow its spread.

-Monitor your own health with our daily health check-up app, and learn what to do if you become ill.
+Monitor your own health with our daily health screening on the LiveSafe app and learn what to do if you become ill.

 A Pledge to Keep Our Campus and Community Safe and Stop the Spread of COVID-19